lbertas1/Super-Cinema/SuperCinema/README.md

+Before you start using the application, for it to work properly you should put the file: "email.txt" in the project directory with your email address in the first line and your email password in the second.
+Mail should allow the use of less secure applications.
+This is needed to send an email with an attachment.

+Of course, to run the application you need to set the system variable JAVA_HOME to java 15, and also the PATH variable has a bin folder.

+To start the application, use the following command: sudo docker-compose up -d --build.

+To view logs: sudo docker-compose logs -f

 Cinema app, is a simple app designed to support cinema.
 It provides such functionalities as:
 - ordering tickets
 - registration and logging in, using the as above token.